niels-van-den-broeck/code-companion-node-ts-template/README.md

 ### Circleci

 A default config for circleci has been added which runs your linting steps and tests on push.
+To make this work, create an account on CircleCI, connect your github, and follow the project you have created from this template.

 ## Dependabot